IBE160/SG-Gruppe-A/docs/sprint-artifacts/tech-spec-epic-4.md

 ## System Architecture Alignment

 This epic is confined exclusively to the **Frontend Application**.
-It does not introduce any changes to the Backend API or the AI Service.
-The work involves modifying CSS, HTML structure, and client-side JavaScript to meet the specified design and accessibility requirements.
+It does not introduce any changes to the Backend API.

 - **Frontend Application:** All implementation work will occur here.
 This includes adjusting styles, restructuring components for better semantics and responsiveness, and adding ARIA attributes.
-- **Backend API:** No impact.
+- **Backend API (Python/FastAPI):** No impact.
-- **AI Service:** No impact.

 ## Detailed Design